eacooper/HoloLensDistanceARApp/README.md

 # HoloLens App for displaying distance-based shaders

+Projects using this code should acknowledge:

+Using an Augmented Reality Device as a Distance-Based Vision Aid – Promise and Limitations.
+M. Kinateder, J. Gualtieri, M.J.
+Dunn, W. Jarosz, X. Yang and E.A.
+Cooper Optometry & Vision Science, 95(9), 727-737, 2018

 ## Requirements
 This application is based of the MS HoloToolkit and in particular it uses the spatial mapping abilities.
 Basic familiarity with developing and deploying for MS HoloLens is assumed.